mbsimonovic/terraform-aws-service-catalog/examples/for-learning-and-testing/data-stores/memcached/README.md

    the ways you can set Terraform variables).
 1. Run `terraform init`.
 1. Run `terraform apply`.
-1. The module will output the endpoint and port for your primary ElastiCache instance.
+1. The module will output a comma-separated list of addresses of the Memcached nodes.
 1. When you're done testing, to undeploy everything, run `terraform destroy`.